buildkite/docker-buildkite-agent/README.md

 Another approach is to use the [environment agent hook](https://buildkite.com/docs/agent/hooks) to pull down the key into the container’s file system before the `git checkout` occurs.
 Note: the key will exist in Docker’s file system unless it is destroyed.

-## Customizing the image on boot
+## Entrypoint customizations

-The default entrypoint will look for any scripts in `/docker-entrypoint.d/` and run them.
-This allows for bootstrap scripts to be mounted into the agent to install things (via apk or pip) before the agent starts.
+The entrypoint uses `tini` to correctly pass signals to, and kill, sub-processes.
+Instead of redefining `ENTRYPOINT` we recommend you copy executable scripts into `/docker-entrypoint.d/`.
+All executable scripts in that directory will be executed in alphanumeric order.

 ## Say hi!